Spatial-Data-Science-and-GEO-AI-Lab/StreetView-NatureVisibility/README.md

 ![png](images/1.png)

-### Step 2.
-Select the sample points on the road network

-The second step of the code generates a list of evenly distributed points along the road network, with a specified distance between each point.
+The, a list of evenly distributed points along the road network, with a specified distance between each point is generated.
 This is achieved using a function that takes the road network data and an optional distance parameter N, which is set to a default value of 50 meters.

 The function iterates over each road in the roads dataframe and creates points at regular intervals of the specified distance (N).
 By doing so, it ensures that the generated points are evenly spaced along the road network.